ver1nnn/ArduinoVoiceBackgammon/README.md

 **Osina Veronica** - helping for the most annoying part of work - finding people and information

 **Golikova Irina Aleksandrovna** - helping with the project design

+...and the lab team: Bychkov Yaroslav, Tsilina Elisaveta, Mironov Vladislav, Trubnikov Ivan and Misulin Alexandr.
+You are the best ♡
 ##